‘Sports Illustrated’ Rookie Brooks Nader Shows Off Tight Abs In Black Bikini

 “Hey guys, I am here on my rookie shoot!
 I can’t believe I’m saying that,” she said.
 “This seems so surreal.”

-Brooks then introduces Yu Tsai, the photographer on the shoot and reveals that he was a part of the open casting that landed her a spot in the magazine.
+Brooks then introduces Yu Tsai, the photographer on the shoot, and reveals that he was a part of the open casting that landed her a spot in the magazine.
 After she expresses gratitude towards Yu, he praises her and insists that she earned her rookie title.

 “It’s all her,” he said.